The editor is divided into three sections.

-- Pencil - a classic drawing tool.
+- Paint Brush - a classic drawing tool.
 Draws curves and lines that follow your pointer movement.
 There are different types of brushes available.
 Try them all to find your fave.

-- Shapes - Quickly draw squares (or rectangles), circles (or ovals), triangles and stars.
-Press shift whilst drawing to draw perfect shapes (squares and circles).
+- Shapes - Quickly draw squares (or rectangles), circles (or ovals), triangles, stars, and more.

 - Text - Type text to add notes, or speech to your animations.

 The timeline shows the frames that make up your animation.
 Each frame will be displayed for a fraction of a second before showing the next frame.
-By default only one frame will be displayed.
-Click the big green ‘add frame’ button to add more frames.
+By default only one frame will be created.
+Click the big ‘add frame’ button to add more frames.

-To change the selected frame in the editor simply click the frame you want to work on.
+To change the selected frame in the editor click the frame you want to work on.

 You can also drag and drop frames to change their order.
-This also works with the add frame button.
+This also works with the Add + button.
 The advantage of being able to move the add frame button is that you can add new blank frames wherever you like.

-Note that you must always have at least one frame in the timeline.
+Note you must always have at least one frame in the timeline.